darinz/Statistics/Python/README.md

 - **Assumptions and Limitations**: When and why methods work or fail

 ### Practical Implementation
-- **Step-by-step R Code**: Complete examples with detailed explanations
+- **Step-by-step Python Code**: Complete examples with detailed explanations
 - **Data Generation**: Realistic simulated datasets for practice
 - **Best Practices**: Industry-standard approaches and coding conventions